kanagalakshmi2012/synctime/README.md

 # synctime
-**It's a metric used to measure the number of requests a system receives and processes per second.**
+**Sync time, or time synchronization, refers to the process of aligning the clocks on two or more devices or systems to ensure they display the same time.**

-**ACHIEVING HIGH WRITE AVAILABILITY IN DISTRIBUTED SYSTEMS THROUGH MULTI-LEADER REPLICATION**\
+**ACHIEVING HIGH WRITE AVAILABILITY IN DISTRIBUTED SYSTEMS THROUGH MULTI-LEADER REPLICATION** \
 * Author:
 * Published In :
 * Publication Date: